 Recognize Natural Gas Hazards and Stay Safe

-Natural gas is an efficient and low-cost option, making it a popular choice for home appliances.
+Natural gas is an efficient and low-cost option for heating and cooling systems, stoves, water heaters and clothes dryers making it a popular choice for appliances in homes.

 Although gas safety hazards are rare, they can be potentially dangerous or even deadly which is why it is important to know how to recognize gas leaks and what to do in hazardous situations.